oracle-livelabs/oci/oci-stack-monitoring-fundamentals/together/together.md

 	![Enterprise Summary, highlighting the EBS Concurrent Manager chart](images/3-1-together.png " ")

 	Clicking the plot point invokes a slide-out showing more details of the performance over the last hour for this Concurrent Manager.
 Update the charts to show the **Last 24 hours**.
-In the screenshot below, we can see a small dip in the number of concurrent requests by status.
+In the screenshot below, we can see a small dip in the number of concurrent requests by status, which Stack Monitoring has identifiedy as anomalous.
 We can also see that while the majority of completed requests were successful, some completed with errors.
 Now let's click the resource name **EBS04a\_ConcurrentProcessing** to continue our investigation by navigating to the resources homepage.

 	![Enterprise Summary Concurrent Manager chart slide-out, highlighting the Concurrent Manager resource name hyperlink](images/3-2-together.png " ")

 	Reviewing the Concurrent Manager homepage, you can see the **Availability** of the Concurrent Manager has been down for about 10 minutes in the last hour.
 Using the **Concurrent Requests by Status** chart, you can see the count of requests in a **Scheduled** state is not climbing.
-Reviewing the chart **Completed Concurrent Requests**, denotes all jobs are completing successfully, without warning or errors.
-Hovering over the legend within the chart **Capacity Utilization of Concurrent Managers**, you can see each of the Concurrent Managers appear to be at 100% capacity.
+Reviewing the chart **Completed Concurrent Requests**, denotes once again that most jobs are completing successfully, a few have completed with error.
+Viewing the chart **Capacity Utilization of Concurrent Managers**, you can see each of the Concurrent Managers appear to be at 100% capacity.
 That indicates a possible issue with Concurrent Manager capacity and needs to be further investigated.
 Now lets review the overall health and performance of the entire EBS application stack.

 	![Concurrent Manager charts, highlighting the charts Capacity Utilization of Concurrent Managers and the chart Completed Concurrent Requests](images/3-3-together.png " ")

 2. Navigate an application's topology

 	It's easy to identify and navigate to the EBS application associated with this Concurrent Manager.
-Begin by selecting **Related Resources** on the left side of the page.
-Locate the resource **PROD\_EBS\_O4** with the type **EBS**.
-Click the name of the resource **PROD\_EBS\_O4** to navigate to the application's homepage.
+Begin by selecting **Topology** on the left side of the page.
+Locate the resource **EBS04a** with the type **EBS**.
+Click the name of the resource **EBS04a** to navigate to the application's homepage.

 	![Concurrent Manager Related Resources page, highlighting the resource EBS_PROD_04](images/3-4-together.png)